 prejudicial attitudes on display in recent months as seen in news articles and

 reports and even remarks by candidates for public office.
-This project will explore racism and its
+This project explored racism and its

 insidious and divisive nature in society as well as other attitudes such as

-sexism, Islamophobia, discrimination and violence against one group or another.
+sexism, Islamophobia, discrimination and violence against one group or another in October of 2016.

-The project proposes to examine questions such as:
+The project proposed to examine questions such as: